Bryn Mawr Business Hall of Fame

 • Lev Someach Synagogue, relocated from the West Side

 • Lipman Kosher Butcher Shop, owned by Sidney Lipman.
 Son–Alan Lipman.
-Also owned by Max Lipman during late 1950s.
-(Max Lipman’s nephew, Marty Leibman, attended Peterson and Von and is one of the partners who own the White Sox.)
+During the late 1950s and early 60s, also owned by Sidney’s cousin, also named Sidney Lipman, whose sons Danny and Gary attended Peterson and Von.
+Nephew Marty Liebman attended Peterson and Von and is one of the partners who own the White Sox.

 • Martin’s Restaurant (Bryn Mawr and Spaulding)